First Nations Consultation

 DITIDAHT FIRST NATION

 The core traditional territory of the Ditidaht people stretches from Cowichan Lake and Nitinat Lake, extending into the Pacific Rim Park Reserve between Bonilla Point and Pachena Point.
-The area totals 697.3 hectares and includes 16 reserves.
 The Ditidaht have villages from Pachena Bay to the west and Karleit (kalaayit, just east of Bonilla Point) to the east, three villages in Nettinaht Inlet, eleven fishing stations on the Nettinaht River, three stations on the Cowichan Lake, and one at Sguitz (Skutz Falls) on the Cowichan River itself.

 The Ditidaht people speak closely related dialects of a language called Nitinaht or Diitiidʔaatx̣.
 Ditidaht is one of three closely related languages (Nitinaht, Makah and Nuu-chah-nulth or Westcoast) forming the South Wakashan sub-group of the Wakashan Language Family.